Elena lost 40 lbs*

 I have vivid childhood memories of being bigger than everyone else: In second grade, my thighs jiggled more than other girls’; in third, we had to calculate the median mode of our weights in class and I was at the top end; in fifth, I asked my mom to shop for me in the boys’ section because I wanted my pants to be less fitted around my thighs.
-I had joined Weight Watchers during college, but it didn’t stick.
+I had joined WW during college, but it didn’t stick.
 After I graduated, I decided to try it again.

-My problem wasn’t so much the foods I was consuming, but that I couldn’t stop eating!
+My problem wasn’t so much the foods I was consuming, but that I couldn’t stop eating.
 In college, I became accustomed to the all-you-can-eat dining hall.
 Learning the correct portions through weighing and measuring my food helped me understand what a normal portion size is.
-And my body thanked me for that!
+And my body thanked me for that.

 In 2016, I was diagnosed with Celiac disease.
 I had been eating food my body couldn’t digest, so I had to give my daily diet an overhaul.
 In terms of the program, it helped me in some ways — I couldn’t eat doughnuts anymore — but I also had to adjust to new bread options.
 Gluten-free bread products tend to be a little higher in SmartPoints.
 For instance, I miss my sliced bread that was 1 SmartPoints value.
 There was a learning curve, but now my heart — and my stomach — are both satisfied.

-Putting on Some Pants
+Putting on some pants

 I never wore pants in college.
 I felt like my thighs were too big.
 It was my “thing” that I always wore skirts.
 My friends thought I was trying to be fabulous or fancy, but really, I just didn’t like how I looked or felt in pants.
 But today, my confidence has skyrocketed.
 Now I wear jumpsuits, rompers, and jeans.
 It feels great to wear what I want without the worry.

-Believing in Myself
+Believing in myself